 Under the provisions of the International Registration Plan (IRP), all carriers electing to license their vehicles on an apportionment basis are subject to audit.
 Nebraska will audit the apportioned applications, summaries, and supporting source documents of carriers based in Nebraska.
 Upon the completion of an audit, Nebraska will provide a copy of the audit results to all other member jurisdictions in which the carrier operates.

-Carriers must maintain and make available the individual Driver prepared distance source documents containing the items 1 through 8 listed below.
+Carriers must maintain distance records by either using manual driver prepared source documents or a vehicle tracking system (including GPS).
 These distance source documents must support apportioned registration applications, or the privilege to apportion can be denied.
 Nebraska law requires distance source documents to be preserved for a five (5) year period to substantiate three previous years of registration.
 Our audit staff requires that all IRP carriers sign and return to our office a Notice of Record-Keeping Requirements for IFTA/IRP.
 Please retain a copy of this form for your records.

 All information must be readable and accurate.
 If adequate records are not maintained and/or made available for audit, you may lose the right to apportioned registration and will be subject to additional registration fees.

 If you are maintaining driver prepared mileage records, your record keeping system, at a minimum, must include mileage records on each vehicle for each trip and be summarized for each quarter by unit and for the fleet.
 An acceptable source document to verify fleet mileage is a trip sheet or similar trip record that shall contain the following basic information:

 - trip origin and destination